oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/ReferenceDesigns/merge_sort/README.md

 This section describes how the merge sort design is structured and how it takes advantage of the spatial compute of the FPGA.

 The figure below shows the conceptual view of the merge sort design to the user.
 The user streams data into a SYCL pipe (`InPipe`) and, after some delay, the elements are streamed out of a SYCL pipe (`OutPipe`), in sorted order.
 The number of elements that the merge sort design is capable of sorting is a runtime parameter, but it must be a power of 2.
 However, this restriction can be worked around by padding the input stream with min/max elements, depending on the direction of the sort (smallest-to-largest vs largest-to-smallest).
-This technique is demonstrated in this design (see the `fpga_sort` function in *main.cpp*).
+This technique is demonstrated in this design (see the `FPGASort` function in *main.cpp*).

 ![sort_api](assets/sort_api.png)